source-foundry/FilterListManager/README.md

 ## About

-Filter List Manager (FLM) is a plugin for the [Glyphs font editor](https://glyphsapp.com) that automates the creation of glyph filters with simple newline-delimited glyph definition text files.
+Filter List Manager (FLM) is a plugin for the [Glyphs font editor](https://glyphsapp.com) that automates the creation of glyph filter lists with simple newline-delimited glyph definition text files.
 Definition files can be stored locally on your computer or remotely (e.g., in a Github repository) and used with the plugin.

 ## Plugin Installation